BAE Systems Hawk: T-45 Goshawk

 The T-45 Goshawk is a carrier-capable aircraft developed from the Hawk 60 for the United States Navy for use in aircraft carrier training.

-Advanced Hawk
+Advanced Hawk (Hawk-i)

-The Advanced Hawk is a joint venture by BAE Systems and Hindustan Aeronautics Limited; a single example of the aircraft was unveiled at the Aero India 2017 on 14 February 2017.
-It made its first flight in June 2017.
+The Advanced Hawk is a joint venture by BAE Systems and Hindustan Aeronautics Limited (HAL) to upgrade the IAF's existing Hawk 132 AJT into an Advanced Transonic Fighter Trainer, which can be used for combat operations.
+A single prototype of the aircraft was unveiled at Aero India 2017 in Bangalore, from 14-18 February 2017.
+It made its first flight with the IAF in June 2017.